Inpatient and Outpatient Treatment for Substance Use Disorder

-You may stay for 1 to 6 weeks, depending on how your recovery is going.
+You may stay for several weeks, depending on how your recovery is going.
 After inpatient treatment, you should go to outpatient treatment for more counselling and group therapy.
 Inpatient treatment also may be residential, which means you stay at the facility for months.

 Outpatient treatment happens in mental health clinics, counsellors' offices, hospital clinics, or local health unit offices.
 Unlike inpatient treatment, you don't stay overnight.

 Outpatient programs can be a challenge because you may continue to face problems at work and home.
 But it will help you build the skills you need to handle everyday problems.